loftyyyy/loftyyyy/README.md

-I'm looking to collaborate on **open source backend projects**, currently learning the security side of spring boot.
+I'm looking to collaborate on **open source backend projects**, currently a cyber security intern for a local company.